nigelredding/act65.github.io/about.md

 title: About
 permalink: /about/
 ---
 My name is Alex.
-I want to be smart(er).
+I want to be smart.

 This place for me to put the things I want other people to see.
 For the things I don’t want people to see, check out this [blog](https://act65com.wordpress.com/).
 Which is less technical, less polished, more opinionated, and more personal.